- Course Title

 - Stocks, Bonds, and Investing: Oh My!

-Join us for this step-by-step online course in the basics of stocks, bonds, finance, and investing.
-We’ll cover the stock markets, 401k plans and preparing for retirement, all while taking the time to explain concepts in the detail you want and need.
+Join us for this online course in the basics of stocks, bonds, finance and investing.
+Learn about the stock markets, 401k plans and preparing for retirement to make your own investment decisions easier.
 You'll leave this course with a comprehensive and thorough education in personal finance and investment.
-And you will have given yourself the independence, confidence and peace of mind you'll need to make your own investment decisions.

 - Introduce class to course, review material to be covered, and go over some important concepts and vocabulary terms.

 - Explain to the class investing theory, how investing works and review the most likely investments they will come across.